 2016-17 Accreditation Data Report

 Since 2010, NASPAA has collected data on key outputs and outcomes of master’s degree programs of public service education to track the development in the field, producing annual reports to present and analyze the aggregated data.
-The 2014-15 Accreditation Data Report is the fourth annual data report on NASPAA Accredited Programs.
+The 2014-15 Accreditation Data Report is the fifth annual data report on NASPAA Accredited Programs.
 The 2014-15 report is presented in two parts – a Snapshot of Accredited Programs in Academic Year (AY) 2014-2015 and Trends and Insights.
 It includes information about program features, faculty governance and instruction, student recruitment, graduation and employment, and overall accreditation conformance.
 Data in this report are provided by programs and collected by NASPAA from self-study reports, accreditation maintenance reports, and annual program surveys.
 You can access the raw data here.